 Encrypt the data blocks, in transit and at rest, with a key unique to the block.

 File system logic0.3.0 release

-Represent files into a collection of mutable and immutable blocks.
+Represent files into a collection of mutable/immutable blocks and hierarchical organization.

 Local silo0.3.0 release

 Allow a local file system to act as a silo by storing blocks of encrypted data as local files.